WISeKey Presented at the Davos Blockchain Hub Progress Made on the Deployment of its WISeID Metaverse

 Video at https://youtu.be/AoNds8lMbCY

-Geneva – Davos - January 23, 2023 - WISeKey International Holding Ltd (“WISeKey “) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity, Blockchain and IoT platform company, discussed progress made on the development of the WISeID Metaverse during its Davos 2023 Event, held on January 18, 2023.
+Geneva – Davos - January 23, 2023 - WISeKey International Holding Ltd ("WISeKey ") (WIHNWKEY, a leading global cybersecurity, Blockchain and IoT platform company, discussed progress made on the development of the WISeID Metaverse during its Davos 2023 Event, held on January 18, 2023.

 The WISeID Metaverse mission is to develop a trusted, secure, multi-purpose open-source engine anyone can use to build interoperable identities and crypto wallets under the user control and consent.